the-teachingRSE-project/competencies/competencies.md

 In particular, the way that personal data is handled can have far-reaching implications for society.
-Independent of the encoding into the respective national law in an RSE's jurisdiction, the right to information privacy is internationally recognised as a fundamental human right, e.g. in the European Convention on Human Rights [@CouncilOfEuropeProtocol1988; @Hirvela2022].
+Independent of the encoding into the respective national law in an RSE's jurisdiction, the right to information privacy is internationally recognised as a fundamental human right, e.g., in the European Convention on Human Rights [@CouncilOfEuropeProtocol1988; @Hirvela2022].
 RSEs need to be aware of this topic's importance and deal with tensions that might arise with researchers' desire for trouble-free sharing of data, thereby expecting openness about the research process, versus the integrity expectations of the society towards IT systems.